tigera-solutions/calicocloud-kaas-workshop-demo/modules/deep-packet-inspection.md

-# Security: Deep packet inspection (only available for calicocloud 3.10 version)
+# Security: Deep packet inspection

 **Goal:** Use DPI on select workloads to efficiently make use of cluster resources and minimize the impact of false positives.